xuchaoxi/video-cnn-feat/README.md

 + ImageData
 + id.imagepath.txt
 ```
+The `toydata` folder is assumed to be placed at `$HOME/VisualSearch/`.
 Video files are stored in the `VideoData` folder.
 Frame files are in the `ImageData`folder.
 + Video filenames shall end with `.mp4`, `.avi`, `.webm`, or `.gif`.
 + Frame filenames shall end with `.jpg`.

+Feature extraction for a given video collection is performed in the following four steps. ***Skip the first step if frames are already there***.

+### Step 1.
+Extract frames from videos

 ```